The Eye on LPCI

 I hope you and your family are well.

-If you have any other questions or require assistance, please contact the school or just reply to this email.
+If you have any questions, please contact the school or reply to this email.

 Have a great weekend,